ayunker/ayunker.github.io/_posts/2019-09-18-a-stab-at-field-notes-power-rankings.md

 ### Colors Editions

 *(Preamble: I've limited these to Colors Editions that I own.
-I started my Colors Subscription with Cold Horizon, and have backfilled Drink Local, Night Sky, and American The Beautiful (thanks Kat!!)).*
+I started my Colors Subscription with Cold Horizon, and have backfilled Drink Local, Night Sky, and America The Beautiful (thanks Kat!!)).*

 1. [Drink Local][drink_local]
 2. [America the Beautiful][america_the_beautiful]